wrossmorrow/reviewsampler/README.md

 ### `/error` (`POST`)

 A "postback" routine to enable logging of client-side errors in a central location.
+The full request body is considered the "error" that occured on the client and submitted to the server.

 ## Setup